hodyroff/scs-training/Virtualization/Kolla-OSISM.md

 #### Sizing: Compute Nodes
 * Customer VMs have a mixture of 1:2 ...
 1:8 ration vCPU to RAM
 * vCPUs can be oversubscribed, unlike memory.
-2--3x oversubscription per real core is a reasonable sizing approach
+2--3x over-subscription per real core is a reasonable sizing approach
 * Compute nodes thus should have 1:8 ...
 1:16 ratios
     - E.g. 64 core w/ 768 GiB RAM, 96 core with 1024 GiB RAM